Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 • Children aged 2-4 should remain in a rear-facing seat as long as possible or when they attain 40 pounds or at least 40 inches in height.

-• Children aged 4-8 must be secured in a forward-facing child-restraint system until they reach the maximum age, height, and weight limit of a car seat limit.
+• Children aged 4-8 must be secured in a forward-facing child-restraint system until they reach the maximum age, height, and weight limit of a vehicle seat.

 • Children aged 8-12 can safely use seat belts.